-3 Abolish economic sanctions for youth in the juvenile justice system.
+Abolish economic sanctions for youth in the juvenile justice system.

-The Chatham County Juvenile Court is leading the way in substantive policy and cultural reforms to rehumanize systems-involved youth and, when addressing their needs, account for the stories behind their actions and challenges.
+The Chatham County Juvenile Court is leading the way in substantive policy and cultural reforms that rehumanize systems-involved youth and, when addressing their needs, account for their challenges and the stories behind their actions.
 While the Court does not currently track data on cash bail and restitution, anecdotal data suggests the current culture of reform has resulted in the limited use of these harmful practices.
-Implementing our recommendations here will fully institutionalize restrictions on cash bail and restitution.
+Implementing our recommendations could fully institutionalize restrictions on cash bail and restitution.